RACGP Fellowship Support Program (FSP): Everything You Need to Know

 • Term 3–4: 1 hour per month

-Supervisors are paid a monthly financial incentive, processed by RACGP in arrears.
+Supervisors receive a monthly financial incentive, processed by RACGP in arrears.

 • Access to a Medical Educator

-• Support from a Program Training Coordinator (PTC)
+• Guidance from a Program Training Coordinator (PTC)

-These individuals help guide learning, assessments, and exam readiness.
+These roles help steer your learning, assessments, and exam readiness.

-• EASL (Early Assessment for Safety and Learning) in your first fortnight
+• EASL (Early Assessment for Safety and Learning) within the first fortnight

 • WBAs throughout the program, including: